Frigate: Guided-missile role

-Modern destroyers and frigates have sufficient endurance and seaworthiness for long voyages and so are considered blue water vessels, while corvettes (even the largest ones capable of carrying an anti-submarine warfare helicopter) are typically deployed in coastal or littoral zones so are regarded as brown-water or green-water vessels.
-According to Dr. Sidharth Kaushal of the Royal United Services Institute for Defence and Security Studies, describing the difference between 21st century destroyers and frigates, the larger "destroyers can more easily carry and generate the power for more powerful high-resolution radar and a larger number of vertical launch cells.
+Modern destroyers and frigates have sufficient endurance and seaworthiness for long voyages and so are considered blue water vessels, while corvettes (even the largest ones capable of carrying an anti-submarine warfare helicopter) are typically deployed in coastal or littoral zones, so are regarded as green-water vessels.
+According to Sidharth Kaushal of the Royal United Services Institute for Defence and Security Studies, describing the difference between 21st century destroyers and frigates, the larger "destroyers can more easily carry and generate the power for more powerful high-resolution radar and a larger number of vertical launch cells.
 They can thus provide theatre wide air and missile defence for forces such as a carrier battle group and typically serve this function".
 By contrast the smaller "frigates are thus usually used as escort vessels to protect sea lines of communication or as an auxiliary component of a strike group".
-The largest and most powerful destroyers are often classified as cruisers, such as the s, due to their extra armament and facilities to serve as fleet flagships.
+The largest and most powerful destroyers, such as the s, are often classified as cruisers due to their extra armament and facilities to serve as fleet flagships.

 Other uses

 The Royal Navy Type 61 (Salisbury class) were "air direction" frigates equipped to track aircraft.
-To this end they had reduced armament compared to the Type 41 (Leopard-class) air-defence frigates built on the same hull.
-Multi-role frigates like the MEKO 200, and es are designed for navies needing warships deployed in a variety of situations that a general frigate class would not be able to fulfill and not requiring the need for deploying destroyers.
+To this end they had less armament than the Type 41 (Leopard-class) air-defence frigates built on the same hull.
+Multi-role frigates such as the MEKO 200, and es are designed for navies needing warships deployed in a variety of situations that a general frigate class would not be able to fulfil, and not requiring destroyers.